-The Company recorded catastrophe losses net of reinsurance of approximately \$102 million, \$104 million, and \$64 million in 2022, 2021, and 2020, respectively.
+\$247 million, with no reinsurance benefits used for these losses, resulting primarily from rainstorms and hail in Texas and Oklahoma, winter storms and rainstorms in California, and the impact of Tropical Storm Hilary in California.
+In addition, the Company experienced favorable development of approximately \$8 million on prior years' catastrophe losses in 2023.
 Catastrophe losses due to the events that occurred in 2022 totaled approximately \$101 million, with no reinsurance benefits used for these losses, resulting primarily from the deep freeze of Winter Storm Elliott and other extreme weather events in Texas, Oklahoma and Georgia, winter storms in California, and the impact of Hurricane Ian in Florida.
 In addition, the Company experienced unfavorable development of approximately \$1 million on prior years' catastrophe losses in 2022.
 Catastrophe losses due to the events that occurred in 2021 totaled approximately \$109 million, with no reinsurance benefits used for these losses, resulting primarily from the deep freeze of Winter Storm Uri and other extreme weather events in Texas and Oklahoma, rainstorms, wildfires and winter storms in California, and the impact of Hurricane Ida in New Jersey and New York.
-These losses were partially offset by favorable development of approximately \$5 million on prior years' catastrophe losses.
-Catastrophe losses, resulting primarily from wildfires and windstorms in California and extreme weather events outside of California.
-These losses were partially offset by favorable development of approximately \$5 million on prior years' catastrophe losses.
+In addition, the Company experienced favorable development of approximately \$5 million on prior years' catastrophe losses in 2021.

-The following is information about incurred and paid claims development as of December 31, 2022, net of reinsurance, as well as cumulative claim frequency and the total of incurred-but-not-reported liabilities plus expected development on reported claims included within the net incurred claims amounts for our two major product lines: automobile and homeowners lines of business.
+The following is information about incurred and paid claims development as of December 31, 2023, net of reinsurance, as well as cumulative claim frequency and the total of incurred-but-not-reported liabilities plus expected development on reported claims included within the net incurred claims amounts for our two major product lines: automobile and homeowners lines of business.
 As the information presented is for these two major product lines only, the total incurred and paid claims development shown below does not correspond to the aggregate development presented in the table above, which is for all product lines and includes unallocated claims adjustment expenses.
 The cumulative number of reported claims represents open claims, claims closed with payment, and claims closed without payment.
 It does not include an estimated amount for unreported claims.
 The number of claims is measured by claim event (such as a car accident or storm damage) and an individual claim event may result in more than one reported claim.
 The Company considers a claim that does not result in a liability as a claim closed without payment.

-The information about incurred and paid claims development for the years ended December 31, 2013 to 2021 is presented as unaudited supplementary information.
+The information about incurred and paid claims development for the years ended December 31, 2014 to 2022 is presented as unaudited supplementary information.